It can be tricky to move your succulents to a new home. These tips will help the moving process go smoothly and safely.

 Big pots can be tricky to maneuver.
 I have two items that make moving large pots (or a lot of pots) so much easier:

 I've had the plant dolly for a while.
 You may have seen me mention it on my post about pot feet.
 I usually have one of my larger pots sitting on it all the time.
 However, while moving I usually wheel one pot to the car or truck and then use it for a few more pots to follow.

 This minimizes the heavy lifting.
 As long as you have a relatively smooth surface this will really make the move easier.

 The flat bed cart is also incredibly useful.
 I got this one from Bonsai Jack when he was trying out some new products for their warehouse.
 It can hold up to 600 pounds!

 I used the cart to transport my bins of succulents and a few medium/large pots that didn't fit in the smaller containers.
 I've used it so many times over the past few months that I've had it.
 My two year old really likes it as well 🙂

-If you’re moving things over any sort of incline I highly recommend getting the tub that goes with the cart.
+If you're moving things over any sort of incline I highly recommend using the tub that goes with the cart.
 It will make a huge difference.
-Before getting the tub I had quite a few things slide off when going down a small hill.
+Before using the tub I had quite a few things slide off when going down a small hill.

 Secure containers and larger pots

 Fortunately for my most recent move I was just going a few miles away.
 So, I filled the back of this Subaru Outback with all of my pots.

 The rubber mat in the back prevented the plastic bins from sliding around.
 They were also packed in close together so there wasn't a lot of space to move anyway.